Convince Your Manager¶

 Do you need help justifying why your employer should send you to Write the Docs?
 Don’t worry – you’re not alone.
 Based on the experiences of some of our previous attendees, we’ve put together a sample email and list of resources below.
 Feel free to adapt and share with your manager to show them the many benefits of attending!

 SUBJECT: Professional Development: Documentation Community Conference

-I’d like to attend Write the Docs in Portland, 19-21 May 2019.
-This three-day event explores the art and science of documentation, and covers a diverse range of topics related to documentation in the software industry.
+I’d like to attend Write the Docs Melbourne, which takes place December 3-4, 2020, online.
+This three-day online event explores the art and science of documentation, and covers a diverse range of topics related to documentation in the software industry.